Welcome to All Hallows, Mitton

 Please find out more about us by clicking through the pages on this website.

-With the reopening of the All Hallows Church for public worship from Sunday 6th December 2020, the following measures will be in place:
+Please note that with the resumption of public worship, the following measures will be in place:

 · The Church will be thoroughly cleaned before the service and during the week after the service